If youâre researching spiritual life coach certification and wondering whether you need an ICF-accredited program, this article gives you the facts.

 ICF does not train coaches.
 It does not teach coaching, spirituality, transformation, or any methodology.
 It reviews training programs created by others and, if those programs meet ICFâs criteria, accredits them.

 When you enroll in an âICF-accredited program,â you are learning from that programâs curriculum, not from ICF.
-ICFâs role is administrative: reviewing paperwork, issuing credentials (ACC, PCC, MCC), and collecting fees.
+ICFâs role is to set and uphold a shared standard: reviewing programs, issuing credentials (ACC, PCC, MCC), and maintaining a consistent competency framework across the profession.

 This is not a criticism.
-Itâs simply what ICF is.
+Itâs simply what ICF does, and it does it well for the context it was built for.

 Do You Need ICF Certification to Be a Spiritual Life Coach?